 6. Is entropy also measured in bits?

-(Think about how many bits of information are needed to specify the position
+about how many bits of information you don’t have that would be needed to

-of all atoms in an object.)
-It is impractical to work with such large
+specify the position of all atoms in an object.)
+It is impractical to work with

 7. Wait a minute.
 Entropy is physical and information is mathematical.